minio/directpv/docs/drive-management.md

 Refer to the [list drives command](./command-reference.md#drives-command) for more information.

 ## Label drives
 Drives are labeled to set custom tagging which can be used in volume provisioning.
-Below is an example
+Below is an example:
 ```sh
 # Set label 'tier' key to 'hot' value.
 $ kubectl directpv label drives tiet=hot